interchainio/funding/evaluation_criteria.md

 - Is it easily testable?
 - How will the deliverables be assessed?

-## Recommendation to the Board of Managers
+## Recommendation to the Board of Management
 - Fund
 - Fund w/ amendments
 - More info required